 This adorable cape is made from cuddle fleece – it’s like wearing a cuddle blanket!
 With the soft hood that has the option of adding bear ears, cat ears or horns, this cape is so cute on little ones.
 The design of the cape also works well with car seats, allowing restrains to sit beneath the cape, keeping the bulk out of the way for child’s comfort.
+Please be aware that this tutorial is 3 pages long – be sure to look for navigation to the next page at the bottom of the page.

 For this project you will need: